 In the 2002 drama Unfaithful, Richard Gere and Diane Lane played a couple whose marriage was tested by her infidelity (*understatement*), and much of the drama played out inside this classic white house with green shutters.
 Thanks to this movie, I never looked at snow globes the same way again. 😉

 The large Colonial farmhouse, which was built in the early 1800s, is on the market in White Plains, New York.
-They filmed on location inside the house, and it still looks a lot like it did then.
-Check it out!

 The House from the Movie “Unfaithful”

 This was Edward and Connie Sumner’s house in the movie.